Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Introduction

+In this article, we investigate CRL in dynamic environments to achieve continual context inference and necessary adaptation.
+The ultimate objective is to maximize the overall performance of the agent in the whole environment.
 To this end, we propose a novel dynamics-adaptive continual reinforcement learning scheme (DaCoRL) with progressive contextualization, which incrementally clusters a stream of stationary tasks in dynamic environment into a series of contexts and opts for an expandable multihead neural network to learn a context-conditioned policy.
-The progressive contextualization contains two core modules: The first one is the incremental context detection procedure for automatically detecting the changes in environmental dynamics and clustering a set of tasks with similar dynamics into an environmental context.
+The progressive contextualization contains two core modules: The first one is the incremental context detection procedure for automatically detecting the environmental changes and clustering a set of tasks with similar dynamics into a same context.
 The second one is the joint optimization procedure to train the policy online for each unique context using an expandable multihead neural network and a knowledge distillation regularization term.

-To detect the changes of environmental dynamics over time, we introduce the online Bayesian infinite Gaussian mixture model to cluster environment features in a latent context space, where each cluster corresponds to a separate context.
-We employ the online Bayesian inference to update the model of contexts in a fully incremental manner, assuming that the prior distribution over the contexts is a Chinese restaurant process (CRP)\cite{aldous1985exchangeability}.
+To detect the changes of environmental dynamics over time, we introduce the online Bayesian infinite Gaussian mixture model (IGMM)\cite{NIPS1999_97d98119} to cluster environment features in a latent context space, where each cluster corresponds to a separate context.
+We employ the online Bayesian inference to update the model of contexts in a fully incremental manner, assuming that the prior distribution over the contexts is a Chinese restaurant process (CRP)\cite{pitman2002combinatorial}.
 With this online incremental clustering technique, DaCoRL can incrementally instantiate new contexts according to the concentration parameter\footnote{It is a hyperparameter in CRP denoted by $\alpha$ in this article to control the likelihood of new contexts.} of CRP as needed, without requiring any external information of environmental changes such as the predetermined number of contexts in \cite{zhang2022catastrophic}.
 During the joint optimization procedure, we introduce an expandable multihead neural network whose output heads can be adaptively expanded according to the number of instantiated contexts.
-Compared with the fixed structure neural networks, this approach can eliminate unnecessary redundancy of network structure and improve learning efficiency.
+Compared with the fixed-structured networks, this approach can eliminate unnecessary redundancy of network structure and improve learning efficiency.